Charmingloopy/Kif-Mods/README.md

 # Mod descriptions

-## Magnitude Rework mod
+## Magnitude Rework Mod
-if the size of the magnitude is equal to or higher then 8 then stealth rocks are added to the enemies side.
+Reworks Magnitude so that if the size of the magnitude is equal to or higher then 8 then stealth rocks are added to the targets side.

+## Bide Rework Mod
+Reworks Bide making it raise the users defence by 1 stage then decrease it by 1 stage when the user has finished biding.